Looking out for diverticulitis

 How is uncomplicated diverticulitis treated?

-If symptoms haven't responded to antibiotics after a week, you probably will undergo CT scans and other tests to see if you have complicated diverticulitis.
+If symptoms haven't responded to antibiotics after three to five days, your doctor will likely order an abdominal CT scan to see if you have complicated diverticulitis.

 How is complicated diverticulitis treated?

-Complicated diverticulitis means you have a specific complication that requires a longer course of IV antibiotics, and possibly surgery.
+Complicated diverticulitis usually needs to be treated in the hospital with intravenous (IV) antibiotics.
+It means you will have a specific complication that requires a longer course of IV antibiotics, and possibly surgery.

 - Abscess.
-A diverticular abscess is a collection of pus (a fluid that can form at the site of infection) outside of the intestinal wall.
+A diverticular abscess is a collection of pus inside the affected diverticulum or just outside of the intestinal wall.
 If the abscess doesn't get better with antibiotics, a doctor will need to drain the pus using a needle, under guidance through images on a CT scan.

 - Perforation.
 Diverticulitis can cause a hole in the colon that allows bowel contents to spill into the abdominal cavity.
 If you have a perforation, your abdomen may feel tender to touch, hard, or enlarged.
 Surgery repairs the hole.
 Sometimes part of the colon around the hole must be removed.